nwunderly/ouranos/README.md

 For example, `?mute nwunder#4003 1h spamming -- spammed pictures of bulbasaur in #general` would (if dm-on-infraction is enabled in config) send a DM informing me that I was muted for "spamming", while other server moderators reading the modlog would be able to see in the `Note` section that I was spamming pictures of bulbasaur in general chat.

+## Credits

+In addition to Ouranos' modlog being heavily inspired by Pollr, a lot of ideas and code were drawn from [RoboDanny](https://github.com/Rapptz/RoboDanny) by Danny#0007 and [GearBot](https://github.com/gearbot/GearBot) by AEnterprise#4693.
+Particularly, the admin cog is built on top of Danny's code, and Ouranos' infraction database is heavily based on AEnterprise's design.